 see Monitoring the Buffer Pool Using the InnoDB Standard Monitor.

 You can configure the various aspects of the buffer pool to improve performance.

 Ideally, you set the size of the buffer pool to as large a value as practical, leaving enough memory for other processes on the server to run without excessive paging.
 The larger the buffer pool, the more

-You can control when and how to perform read-ahead requests to prefetch pages into the buffer pool asynchronously in anticipation that the pages will be needed soon.
-For details, see Section 18.104.22.168, “Configuring InnoDB Buffer Pool Prefetching (Read-Ahead)”.
+You can control how and when to perform read-ahead requests to prefetch pages into the buffer pool asynchronously in anticipation of impending need for them.
+For details, see Section 184.108.40.206, “Configuring InnoDB Buffer Pool Prefetching (Read-Ahead)”.

 You can configure how

 InnoDBpreserves the current buffer pool state to avoid a lengthy warmup period after a server restart.
 For details, see Section 18.104.22.168, “Saving and Restoring the Buffer Pool State”.

 operation of the buffer pool.
 Buffer pool metrics are located in

 InnoDB Standard Monitor output: